secretstartups/handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 Deficiencies require different stakeholder input based on the level of risk associated with the deficiency.
 Note that additional levels of approval may be required at the discretion of the Security team.
 For example, if a "Moderate Risk" system has financial reporting implications, eGroup approval may be required.

-- **Moderate Risks** are defined as risks that could result in the loss or improper disclosure of "lower" sensitivity (Orange) GitLab data.
+- **Moderate Risks** are defined as risks that could result in the loss or improper disclosure of (Orange) GitLab data from a limited professional services engagement or individual use software.
 These risks are reported to the Business Owner for approval.
 Moderate risk acceptances also require the approval of a VP or greater.
+- **High Risks** are defined as risks that could result in the loss or improper disclosure of (Orange) GitLab data from a persitent SaaS provider.
+These risks are reported to the Business Owner for approval.
+High risk acceptances also require the approval of a VP or greater.
-- **High Risks** are risks that could result in the loss or improper disclosure of higher sensitivity (Red) data belonging to GitLab customers.
+- **Very High Risks** are risks that could result in the loss or improper disclosure of higher sensitivity (Red) data belonging to GitLab customers.
 Due to the higher level of sensitivity and potential impact on GitLab's obligations for securing this data, approvals are required from the Business Owner, their VP, and an appropriate member of the E-Group as determined by the Security Risk team.
 This is done to ensure appropriate stakeholder visibility and understanding of the risk being undertaken.

 IT approval is required for TPRM Risk Acceptances resulting from security deficiencies.